SRAM G8 hub, freewheeling version

 The illustration below, from SRAM, (in my translation from the German) is a schematic diagram of the gearing.
 "Z" in the diagram stands for "Zähne", which is German for "teeth."
 The coaster brake is driven independently of the gearing, good because then the brake works the same in every gear.
 A coaster brake in an internally-geared hub is, however, a bad idea even though it is popular in some parts of the world.

 The internal mechanism of the coaster-brake G8 is shown in the view below.
 The parts are in the same orientation as in the diagram above.
 The 48-tooth sun gear (at the gap in the middle of the hub) and the brake shoes have been removed.
-Pie slices of the shell, ring gears, planet cages and driver have been cut away.
+Sectors of the shell, ring gears, planet cages and driver have been cut away.
 Plastic dropouts as shown are recommended only for light service!

 The photo at the right shows the axle assembly with some additional parts.
 The left end of the axle is at the top.
 The 54- and 57-tooth sun gears of the first stage are in place; the remaining sun gears have been lifted off.
 Just above the 54-tooth sun gear is a pawl to block rearward rotation of the (absent) 48-tooth sun gear.
 Pawls which block forward rotation of the two sun gears of the second stage are nearer the top of the picture.
 It may look as though there are more pawls, but each pawl is grooved in the middle for its pawl spring.

 The G8 has no direct drive (1:1) ratio, and all but the two lowest gears (three lowest for the G9) use both stages, so efficiency can be expected to be lower than with some other internally-geared hubs.
-Three additional drive ratios would be possible if the first stage had direct drive-- but with the sprocket tooth counts of his hub, all but the highest ratio would fall close to others, and the jump to the highest would be large.
+Three additional drive ratios would be possible if the first stage had direct drive-- but with the gear tooth counts of this hub, all but the highest ratio would fall close to others, and the jump to the highest would be large.
 The lack of direct drive may be to avoid an awkward shift, as with the Shimano 7-speed.

 Last Updated: by John Allen